 9. Apply the night menu scientifically.

-Many studies as well as newspapers point out the harmful effects of eating at night, however, if we eat right and scientifically at night, it is a simple way to improve health; nourish sleep and enhances additional sleep quality, depending on the taste or circumstances that can apply all or 01 parts of this menu:
+Many studies as well as newspapers point out the harmful effects of eating at night, however, if we eat right and scientifically on at night, it is a simple way to improve health; nourish sleep and enhances sleep quality.
+Depending on the taste or circumstances that can apply all or 01 parts of this menu:

 – Warm milk: A cup of warm milk at night can limit the amount of cortisol produced in the blood, helping to reduce stress and fatigue, contributing to improving the quality of sleep.